swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 ## Implications on adoption

-**TODO:** If a property already has X, you can add/replace it with Y in these conditions.

-**TODO**: Explain how call sites select a particular accessor?
+Changing an existing non-borrowing accessor to a borrowing accessor or vice-versa is generally ABI-breaking.

+However, the ABI of existential types is preserved when concrete conformers change their accessors, as long as the compiler is able to continue synthesizing a conforming accessor.

+Changing an existing non-borrowing accessor to a borrowing accessor or vice-versa can be source-breaking for clients.
+In particular, changing a `get` to a `borrow` creates new restrictions on clients regarding the relative lifetimes of different values.
+This can cause previously working code to no longer compile.

 ## Future directions

 ### Borrow returns

 It is also useful for functions to be able to return borrowed values.
-This can be supported when the function has access to a value that is known to be stored in memory.
+As with borrowing accessors, this requires the value to have a guaranteed lifetime.
 It is particularly useful to extend the borrow semantics:
 ```
 struct S<Value> {
   subscript(_ index: Int) -> Value {